 Education and support

-Learning about the effects of the drugs used to treat the disorder can help people take them as directed.
-People may resist taking the drugs because they believe that these drugs make them less alert and creative.
+Learning about the effects of the medications used to treat the disorder can help people take them as directed.
+People may resist taking the medications because they believe that these medications make them less alert and creative.
 However, decreased creativity is relatively uncommon because mood stabilizers usually enable people to function better at work and school and in relationships and artistic pursuits.

 People should learn how to recognize symptoms as soon as they start, as well as learn ways to help prevent symptoms.
 For example, avoiding stimulants (such as caffeine and nicotine) and alcohol can help, as can getting enough sleep.